rancher/rancher-docs/versioned_docs/version-2.11/how-to-guides/advanced-user-guides/enable-experimental-features/enable-experimental-features.md

 When installing Rancher with a Helm chart, use the `--set` option.
 In the below example, two features are enabled by passing the feature flag names in a comma separated list:

-For Kubernetes v1.25 or later, set `global.cattle.psp.enabled` to `false` when using Rancher v2.7.2-v2.7.4.
-This is not necessary for Rancher v2.7.5 and above, but you can still manually set the option if you choose.

 ```
 helm install rancher rancher-latest/rancher \